From summer 2017, our group is part of the Transport at Nanoscale Interfaces Laboratory at Empa (Dübendorf).

-We explore the electrical properties of devices containing atomically precise structures with sizes reaching typically only a few nanometers.
+We explore the electrical and optical properties of devices containing atomically precise structures with sizes reaching typically only a few nanometers.
 In these conditions, charge carriers have to travel through extremely confined geometries, electronic energy levels separate beyond the thermal energy, even at room temperature, and quantum effects become apparent in electrical transport.

 To some level, molecules or also self-assembled metallic and semiconducting clusters can be seen as the smallest building blocks where structure and electronic function can be engineered.
+Molecules however can be chemically synthesized with atomic precision and in large quantities.
 Instead of preparing solid-state devices by continuously reducing their size, we therefore combine here micro- and nano-fabrication techniques with chemical bonding and self-assembly to build molecular devices.
-In such devices, the major electrodes and contact lines are continuous, metallic or semiconducting materials while the smallest, electronically active units are organic.
+In such devices, the major electrodes and contact lines are continuous, metallic or semiconducting materials while the smallest, electronically active units are partially or fully organic.

 The fabrication and study of molecular devices is a highly interdisciplinary endeavor mixing physics, materials science, chemistry and engineering.